Our Vision is to be a friendly, caring church, serving the local community and wider world through our faith in Jesus Christ.

 Booking Rooms at St John's URC Ipswich

 Initial Considerations When?
 Day?
 Time?
+Looking at the Church Diary will give you an indication of any availabilty Click here .
 How long needed for Booking Including : Setting Up, Clearing Up What Space Do You Really Need What Sized Space?
 How Many People?
 How Many Tables?
 How Many Chairs?
 Do You Need Kitchen Facilities? £ COST: Price on Application Please note that it will vary with the frequency of use and, in colder parts of the year, the heating requirements.

 Car Parking This is really difficult so assume it is NOT AVAILABLE Conditions of Booking Summary No Smoking, No Alcohol, No Exit Blocking You Must